Doncaster Rovers F.C.: Early years

 The club was formed in 1879 by Albert Jenkins, a fitter at Doncaster's Great Northern Railway works.
-He gathered together some friends to play a match against the Yorkshire Institute for the Deaf and Dumb in September 1879.
+He gathered together some friends to play a match against the Yorkshire Institute for the Deaf in September 1879.
 The institute side took a 4–0 lead but the game ended as a 4–4 draw.
 On walking back from the game, the team took a rest at the Hall Cross, and had a discussion in which they decided to play more and called themselves Doncaster Rovers.

 The first match under the name was on 3 October 1879, a draw away against Rawmarsh.
 The club turned professional in 1885.
 Gradually, they became the main team in the town, and appear to have had their first professional players in 1887–88.

 Rovers first entered the FA Cup in 1888–89, losing 9–1 to Rotherham Town at home.
 Season 1890–91 was to be a significant move forward.
 The club were a founder member of the Midland Alliance League and came second.
 The following season, saw them enter the Sheffield and Hallamshire FA Challenge Cup, beating Sheffield United 2–1 at Bramall Lane to win the final.
 That same season, they also moved up to the Midland League, becoming Champions in 1896–97 and 1898–99.

 They were first elected to the Football League in 1901, as a replacement for New Brighton Tower.
 Their first season in the League was in fact the one when Doncaster achieved their highest position ever (7th in the Football League Second Division).
 They only lasted two seasons in the league before being voted out in favour of local rivals Bradford City, having finished the 1902 season in the bottom three.

 They spent the following season in the Midland League, only managing 11th place out of 18 but were elected back to Division 2.
 This time, in 1904–05, Doncaster finished bottom with W3 D2 L29, adrift by 12 points, gaining only 8 points – an unfortunate still standing record.
 They were voted out once again.
 The following several seasons saw them finish lower midtable of the Midland League, till between 1910 and 1913 they had greater success.
 The last few years before the war mediocrity returned, and in August 1914 debts run up over the years led to voluntary liquidation.
 However, a new club was formed in time for the 1914–15 season and was accepted into the Midland League to continue where the old club had left off.
 The outbreak of the First World War meant the club closed down, and the army took over its ground using it as a depot.